codejake/hackintosh-guide/README.md

 This document is not a step-by-step guide.
 Rather, it augments [Corpnewt’s  Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) with hardware specific tweaks.

 ## Warning
 You will run into roadblocks.
-And everyone will give you their advice, most of it awful.
+And everyone will give you their advice, most of it *awful*.
 Stay away from Unibeast, Multibeast, Tonymacx86.com, etc.

 But keep things as vanilla as possible.
-Make minimal changes from the default installation.
-Make sure you understand the changes you are making.
+Make minimal changes from the default installation. *Make sure you understand the changes you are making*.

 ## Hardware Build
 * Here is my exact build on [PCPartPicker](https://pcpartpicker.com/list/MCX2Cb).